qualcomm-linux/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

    .. note:: You can also track the download progress through the **Downloads** option in the top menu bar.

-   You do not have to compile flashable binaries.
+   You don't have to compile flashable binaries.
 If you have selected a flashable binary, follow the on-screen instructions to flash to a connected device.

    .. image:: ../../media/k2c-qli-build-ga/prebuilt_compile.png